MicrosoftDocs/learn/learn-pr/iot/connect-aks-edge-essentials-azure-arc/includes/5-exercise-remote-application-aks-edge-essentials.md

     > [!NOTE]
     > Because we set the **sync interval** to **1 min** when creating the configuration, Flux pulls down changes from GitHub every minute.

-1. Refresh your application to see this change reflected as a rolling update:
+1. Refresh your application to see this change reflected as a rolling update.

     :::image type="content" source="../media/5-aks-edge-essentials-linux-azure-arc-app-updated-inline.png" alt-text="Screenshot of Windows VM with updated linux sample application running in the browser." lightbox="../media/5-aks-edge-essentials-linux-azure-arc-app-updated-expanded.png":::